Medway Council is encouraging smokers to access support and advice on how to stub out smoking this Stoptober.

 - Smoking alters your ability to taste and smell foods.

-To find out more visit www.medway.gov.uk/smokefree or visit the Smokefree Advice Centre in Railway Street, Chatham, between 10am and 5pm Monday to Friday and between 10am and 1pm on Saturdays.
+Find out more about becoming smoke free or visit the Smokefree Advice Centre in Railway Street, Chatham, between 10am and 5pm Monday to Friday and between 10am and 1pm on Saturdays.